-Bursting with art, culture, and gastronomy, Toulouse or ‘la ville rose’ is certainly worth a visit.
+Bursting with art, culture, and gastronomy, Toulouse or “La Ville Rose” is certainly worth a visit.
 Here at Culture Trip, we don’t see why your cultural experience should stay outside your hotel room.
 Toulouse has plenty of quirky, luxurious and historic hotels that will offer fascinating French experiences before you even put down your luggage.

 Offering luxurious yet authentic 1930s charm, and superbly placed a stone throw’s away from the central Place du Capitole, Le Grand Balcon combines style and authenticity with a playful touch.
-In memory of perhaps one of the most famous pilots of the early 20th century, Antoine de Saint-Exupéry (the author of the beloved ‘Le petit prince’), the Suite Saint-Exupéry has been reconstructed to resemble his original ‘30s hotel room.
-This fascinating building is therefore as much a site of cultural significance as it is a lovely place to stay.
+In memory of perhaps one of the most famous pilots of the early 20th century, Antoine de Saint-Exupéry (author of Le Petit Prince), the Suite Saint-Exupéry has been reconstructed to resemble his original 1930s hotel room.
+This fascinating building is as much a site of cultural significance as it is a lovely place to stay.

 Carmen Bellot contributed additional reporting to this article.